 Edwin is an incredibly talented cinematographer and producer.
 His job takes him around the country and the world for different productions and shoots.
+Edwin frequently travels internationally too so we feel far apart from each other.
 I don’t share how often Edwin travels for work but it is A LOT.
-We are often in different time zones, often apart, and often missing each other.
+We are often in different time zones, often apart, often long distance, and often missing each other.
 As a result of the nature of Edwin’s work, his travels often pop-up very last minute, which makes planning and consistency difficult at times.
-I will be the first to admit that it can be a real challenge when your husband/wife/partner travels a lot of work.
+I will be the first to admit that it can be a real challenge when your husband/wife/partner travels a lot for business trips or any reason.

 Nurture Your Relationship To Avoid Resentment